Little Rock, Arkansas Birth Injury and Medical Malpractice Attorneys

 The fetal skull protects the brain and tolerates the forces of most labors, but sometimes the labor process and/or the delivery process imposes such trauma on the brain that permanent damage occurs.
 The female pelvis cannot accommodate all babies.
 A fetus that is too large (often when mom is a diabetic) may not be able to safely pass through the bones of the pelvis.
 When there is enough of a size disproportion between the baby’s head and the mother’s pelvis, then each contraction forces the head against the hard pelvis.
 The baby’s head typically “molds” to try and get through, but if the disproportion is significant enough, vaginal delivery may be impossible without causing significant trauma (and brain damage) to the baby.

 Instruments used to facilitate a vaginal delivery, when improperly used, can also cause trauma and brain damage.
 Forceps may be used to grasp the baby’s head (while still in the birth canal) and to pull the baby out and/or to rotate the position of the baby to facilitate vaginal delivery.
-When not used appropriately, forceps can cause trauma to the scalp (such as skull fractures) and more significantly, to the underlying brain (in the form of a hematoma, or collection of blood).
+When not used appropriately, forceps can cause trauma to the scalp (such as skull fractures), and more significantly, to the underlying brain (in the form of a hematoma or collection of blood).

 Another instrument that can cause trauma to the baby is the “vacuum extractor.”
-This device uses a rubber cup which is placed on the baby’s head, pumped up, and then used to pull the baby out and/or to rotate the position of the baby to facilitate vaginal delivery.
-Improperly used, a vacuum extractor can cause injuries similar to that of forceps, as well as a very dangerous hemorrhage called a subgaleal hemorrhage.
+This device uses a rubber cup that is placed on the baby’s head, pumped up, and then used to pull the baby out and/or to rotate the position of the baby to facilitate vaginal delivery.
+Improperly used, a vacuum extractor can cause injuries similar to that of forceps as well as a very dangerous hemorrhage called a subgaleal hemorrhage.
 This is a bleed that can occur between the skull and the scalp that may cause death if not treated.

 Signs of Preventable Birth Injury You Should Look For